codecrew52/COMP223-PRACTICALS/README.md

 # Application Development Group Project

-This repository contains a collection of simple console applications developed by a group of students for an application development course.
+This repository contains a collection of simple console applications developed by a collaboration us for an OOP course, COMP 223.

 ## Student contributors
 | Name | Registration Number |